Borderliner/Meshki/ROADMAP.md

 ## v0.4.5:
   - [ ] Fix the navbar's dropdown in handheld devices
+  - [ ] The font seems to be weird in smaller texts and needs to be fixed.

 ## v0.4.4:
   - [x] Let the user choose between pushing sidenav or a normal one
   - [x] A note about Meshki's website which uses pure Meshki
   - [x] Textarea's text needs padding
   - [x] Change checkboxes and radio buttons
-  - [ ] Fix ugly form dropdown in Firefox
+  - [x] Fix ugly form dropdown in Firefox
   - [x] Add button sizes
   - [x] Add latest version's label to index.html